 A new verb in the english lexicon has only been around for only a few years, but it’s something many of us do many times a day — if you’re reading this, you’re on the internet.
 And I’d hope you already know what it is.

 On the long drive back from visiting family, through several states (and a blizzard), we listened to The Google Story, courtesy of Audible.com.
-The depth of the changes that this new company has made to our society, and the changes that it’s technology, attitude, and values promise to bring continue to boggle my mind.
+The depth of the changes that this new company has made to our society, and the changes that its technology, attitude, and values promise to bring continue to boggle my mind.
 Google my mind.
+We seem to rely on it a lot nowadays, so it is no wonder that people are still trying to be safe with their privacy via the best vpn chrome extension for their device, as well as use online security packages because their information is being used to adapt what they view online.

 A couple of young students at Stanford University cobbled together a great search engine as a fun project at the university, tried to sell it to Yahoo and a few other companies, and when these successful companies wouldn’t take it, the young men were forced to market it themselves.
 Little did they know that in a few years time, digital marketing companies would be designing their entire business plans around the algorithm they created, for example, Dojono SEO is one of the most popular approaches to raising brand awareness now.
 They brought a strong value for collegiality, intense intelligence, and a desire to “do no evil”.
 They created a powerful company culture that was about fun and innovation.
 Everyone at the company was required to spend 20% of their time, one day a week, on whatever project interests them most.
 Imagine what impact that could have were it to be fostered in all American companies.
 Imagine what level of passion, enthusiasm, and integrity would be required to make that work.
 This is what’s coming.
 If your company isn’t moving in this direction, you’d better help it get there soon.
 Or it’s going to be a dinosaur.
 You know, the big beasts that used to rule, but now are gone?
 Companies that value their employee’s time are getting ahead without question.
 Even making sure every member of the workforce has access to the document management software shown at https://www.filecenterdms.com/ would be a great help.